-Funnel will, by default, create a Dataset using the name of your account, so for instance with account name 'my Funnel account' the Dataset will be called
+Funnel will, by default, create a Dataset using the name of your account, so for instance with account name 'Demo' the Dataset will be called

-Funnel_export_my_Funnel_account .
-This can be configured in Advanced settings.
+Funnel_export_Demo .
+This can be configured in advanced settings.

-Funnel will also create a view that combines the data in all the monthly tables into a single view.
+Funnel will also create a view that combines the data in all the monthly tables.
 This view is called

 You can also use advanced settings to change the name of the monthly tables.